-Beckman Coulter Ultracentrifuges: Pioneering Excellence Since 1947
+Beckman Coulter Ultracentrifuges: A Reference Since 1947

 Ensure maximum separation purity in the shortest possible time.